Skip to content

 • Longer training sessions

-Introduce canter work, longer schooling sessions and jump training into sessions.
-Include interval training: Short periods of intense exercise for example trotting for 2 minutes or cantering for 1 minute followed by a recovery period.
+Weeks six-eight: Introduce canter work, longer schooling sessions and jump training into sessions.
+Include interval training, which is short periods of intense exercise, for example, trotting for two minutes or cantering for one minute followed by a recovery period.
 As fitness improves, the period of exercise can increase and recovery period decrease.

 Keep Assessing

-• Continually assess your horse’s recovery times, and how they are coping with their work.
-As fitness develops you should notice that heart rate and breathing rate are lower during exercise and that both rates recover more quickly when you stop exercising.
+Continually assess your horse’s recovery times, and how they’re coping with their work.
+As their fitness develops you should notice that their heart rate and breathing rate are lower during exercise and that both rates recover more quickly when you stop exercising.
 If this is not the case, you may need to extend certain weeks.
 Slow work now will lay down the foundations for faster work later and will minimise the risk of injury.

 Warming Up and Cooling Down